 We found that there was no centralised monitoring of professional development in the practice.
 There had been no recent staff appraisals to support staff in carrying out their role.
-Staff told us they had not completed an appraisal in the last 12 months.
+The practice did not have an induction policy to support new staff members in carrying out their duties.